simslim2000/docker-homeseer4/README.md

 This image currently only runs on amd64/x86_64.

+If running this for the first time without importing a backup the U/N & P/W are both default.
+Also you will need to redirect to the regristation page by adding /regristration to the ned after logging in.

 ### Issues / Contributing

 Please raise any issues with this container, including any missing plugin dependencies, at its GitHub repo: https://github.com/e1ite/docker-homeseer4.
 Please check the "Gotchas / Known Issues" section above before raising an Issue on GitHub in case the issue is already known.